The Bill series 10

 The tenth series of The Bill, a British television drama, consisted of 156 episodes, broadcast between 4 January and 30 December 1994.
-On 3 October 2012, The Bill Series 10 Part 1 & 2 and The Bill Series 10 Part 3 & 4 DVD sets were released (in Australia).
+On 3 October 2012, The Bill Series 10 Part 1 and 2 and The Bill Series 10 Part 3 and 4 DVD sets were released in Australia.

 Audio Commentaries have been recorded for the episodes "Bin-Men", "Blackout", "Instant Response" and "Taken on Trust", released exclusively on The Bill Podcast Patreon channel.

+All the major storylines and characters featured in 1994 are reviewed by TV historian Edward Kellett in the book Reaching A Verdict: Reviewing The Bill (1993-1994).